raspberrypilearning/321-make-mentor-guide/en/step_9.md

 --- task ---

 **Tip:** Boxouts can be used as discussion points within sessions.
-They have been designed to showcase a diverse range of role models but are also a good opportunity to discuss examples and achievements of real role models that are local or share culture with your creators.
+They have been designed to showcase a diverse range of role models but are also a good opportunity to discuss examples and achievements of real role models that are local or share the culture of your creators.

 --- /task ---